Demographics of São Tomé and Príncipe

-This article is about the demographic features of the population of São Tomé and Príncipe, including population density, ethnicity, education level, health of the populace, economic status, religious affiliations and other aspects of the population.
+Demographic features of the population of São Tomé and Príncipe include population density, ethnicity, education level, health of the populace, economic status, religious affiliations and other aspects.

 Of São Tomé and Príncipe's total population of some 201,800, about 193,380 live on São Tomé and 8,420 on Príncipe.
 All are descended from various ethnic groups that have migrated to the islands since 1485.
 70% of the people on São Tomé and Príncipe are black and 30% of the people are mixed race, mostly black and white.
 Six groups are identifiable: